anthony-jourdon/Genepy/README.md

 ## Installation
 To be able to import genepy module its location needs to be known by `PYTHONPATH`.
-To do so, move yourself in bc-pre-processing and type
+To do so, move yourself in Genepy and type

 `source bc-pre-proc.sh`